 Multiplying (\ref{dcop}) by $\bar u_{(\mu)} (-p)$ we obtain

 The equations are self-consistent.\footnote{In the $(1,0)\oplus (0,1)$ representation the similar procedure leads to somewhat different situation:

-This signifies that in order to construct the Sankaranarayanan-Good field operator (which was used by Ahluwalia, Johnson and Goldman [Phys.
-Lett.
-B (1993)], it satisfies $[\gamma_{\mu\nu} \partial_\mu \partial_\nu - {(i\partial/\partial t)\over E} m^2 ] \Psi (x) =0$, we need additional postulates.
+This signifies that in order to construct the Sankaranarayanan-Good field operator (which was used recently), it satisfies $[\gamma_{\mu\nu} \partial_\mu \partial_\nu - {(i\partial/\partial t)\over E} m^2 ] \Psi (x) =0$, we need additional postulates.
 For instance, one can try to construct the left- and the right-hand side of the field operator separately each other~\cite{DvoeglazovJPCS}.}